-The Autism Dialogue Approach™ works with a more flowing, holistic style of language to correlate with the fundamental experience of autism, a phenomena of our time…
+The Autism Dialogue Approach® works with a more flowing, holistic style of language to correlate with the fundamental experience of autism, a phenomena of our time…

-We have a growing community and by thinking together, we aim for deeper understanding and social cohesion in autism and neurodivergent life.
-You are welcome to join us.
+We are a growing community that aims for deeper understanding and social cohesion in autism and neurodivergent life.

 Dialogica is the first organisation in the world to apply Bohmian Dialogue specifically to the field of autism.
 It was set up in 2017 by Jonathan Drury, himself diagnosed with Asperger Syndrome, and Professor Liz Milne (University of Sheffield).
 According to the New Economics Foundation, connecting with others is the most effective way of staying healthy (2020).
 Research also shows that autistic people are four times more likely to be lonely than non-autistic people and are more likely to experience social anxiety (National Autistic Society, 2018).

 Read ‘Professional Dialogue for Autism’ article on the RSA website.

 The internet allows us to do our work easily and research shows people with Asperger Syndrome and (so called) high functioning autism (in this context) are comfortable using the internet for communication purposes (Benford and Standen, 2009).
 The connection between local and international beneficiaries is important to our developments of perceived cultural differences in autism and this new funding will help build a conceptual framework for proper international scaling, whilst remaining sensitive to trans-national and trans-cultural differences.

 We hope you can join us!
 Ask a question.